butyi/radioplayer/README.md

 There is one special section, the "Settings".
 This settings contains general configurations.
 Now it is only one.
 - Songinfo text file path.
 This is optional.
+- GaindB is constant volume adjustment possibility during playing.
+This is optional.
+- LowPassFilterHz to be used when your songs are not prepared to eliminate interference between song high frequencies and 19kHz pilot signal of stereo FM transmission.
+  Be carefull, this can take a long time (10-30s for a usual song).
+  This can be done in the background while the current song is playig, but the problem is if your hardware is slow and the current song is shorter than the length of filer algorithm.
+In this case, there will be silent gap in the programme.
+  This is also optional.
+  Preparation is better instead of this on the fly filter.

 Other sections are programmes.
 Name of section is name of the programme.
 The programmes are proceeded from top to down.
 Later has higher priority, since